-In general, risks and impacts are identifiable on account of the current geopolitical situation.
-Beyond this, there are risks attributable to the coronavirus crisis, which in many regions of China is leading to major constraints on public and business life as a result of official restrictions.
-Negative effects on global economic development are therefore to be expected.
+Fundamentally, risks continue to exist due to the current geopolitical situation and the effects of the coronavirus pandemic, such as travel restrictions or supply chain disruptions.
 KUKA can only take limited risk-reducing measures to mitigate these risks of global magnitude.
 For this reason, KUKA is focusing on trust-based cooperation with local customers and a suitable product portfolio.
 The reluctance to invest is leading to increased competition, which entails the risk of significantly lower order volumes and margins.
 Here, also, KUKA is taking measures to improve efficiency in production and project management in order to further reduce costs.